puresyntax71/blog/php-coder-codesniffer-osx.md

 ### Code Sniffer

-Installation of Code Sniffer is as easy as doing `composer global require "squizlabs/php_codesniffer=*"`.
+Installation of PHPCS is as easy as doing `composer global require "squizlabs/php_codesniffer=*"`.

 ### Coder